- 4 Bedrooms

 1-Couch Bed

 Discover the ideal blend of sun, beachfront, and relaxation at Marriott's OceanWatch Villas at Grande Dunes.
 Our exceptional vacation ownership resort is located on the shores of Myrtle Beach, SC.
 Savor cavernous two-bedroom villa rental and fun recreational opportunities for the whole family at our oceanfront beach resort, with no resort costs.
 While on vacation, settle into our condo-like villa rental, featuring separate living/dining spaces, a modern master suite, deluxe bath amenities, and a entirely equipped kitchen.
-Gaze out on vistas of the ocean or our resort's striking gardens from your furnished balcony.
+Gaze out on vistas of the ocean or our resort's elegant gardens from your furnished balcony.
 Soak up the Myrtle Beach sun by one of our pools or on the beach, work out at our exercise center, and let the kids savor the outdoor playground.
 Practice your swing on our putting green, or try volleyball, shuffleboard, and table tennis.
 Savor American cuisine in our casual waterfront eateries and pool bars.
 We know you will enjoy your vacation at our premium oceanfront resort in Myrtle Beach, SC.

 About the Area